typelevel/Laika/docs/using-laika/templates.md

 and avoid the Java API of the Typesafe Config library.

-There are a few configuration entries that have a special meaning for Laika, like the `autonumbering` entry in the example above.
+There are a few configuration entries that have a special meaning for Laika, e.g the `autonumbering`, `pdf` or `epub` entries.
 These are all documented in their respective chapters.

-But you can also add arbitrary entries and then refer to them from a variable reference.
-The `scope` entry above for example can be referred to with `${autonumbering.scope}`.
+But you can also add arbitrary entries like in the example above and then refer to them from a variable reference.

-You can also have a configuration header in a markup document (supported for both Markdown and reStructuredText) and then refer to entries in a header in a markup document from inside the corresponding template (and vice versa)
+The `contact` entry above for example can be referred to with `${siteLinks.contact}` anywhere inside this template.

+Likewise you can refer to variables defined in:

+* The document that is rendered with this template
+* The configuration of the directory the rendered document resides in and all its parent directories up to the (virtual) root of the tree.

+HOCON configuration is more often found in headers of text markup documents or in directory configuration, but nevertheless also supported in template headers if needed.

 [Typesafe Config]: https://github.com/typesafehub/config
 [HOCON]: https://github.com/typesafehub/config#features-of-hocon